51 eco-friendly Christmas crafts

 34. Salt dough ornaments

-Go old school with Planted in the Woods salt dough recipe.
+Go old school with by learning how to make salt dough.
 It's an affordable eco-friendly Christmas craft that the whole family can make.

 35. Star anise wreath